MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 ## Hardware requirements

-Testing SharePoint Server v.Next in a pre-production environment with the following hardware configurations:
+Testing SharePoint Server in a preproduction environment with the following hardware configurations:

 |**Installation scenario**|**Deployment type and scale**|**Processor**|**RAM**|**Hard disk**|
 |:-----|:-----|:-----|:-----|:-----|